Bilevel Optimization and Heuristic Algorithms for Integrating Latent Demand into the Design of Large-Scale Transit Systems: Heuristic Algorithms and Design Properties

-This section presents heuristic algorithms to find high-quality solutions of the OMDTS-DA problem in reasonable time.
-The heuristic algorithm uses, as a backbone, the ODMTS Design problem with Fixed Demand (ODMTS-DFD) which is presented in Figure \ref{fig:bilevel_Alg}.
-Compared to the ODMTS-DA, the ODMTS-DFD removes the choice function constraint \eqref{eq:userChoiceModel} and the decision variables of the form $\delta^r$ that correspond to the rider choices.
-As the latent demand is omitted in this problem setting, the additional revenue is discarded in the objective function of the leader problem.
-Moreover, the terms \textit{core trips} and \textit{latent trips} are introduced to represent existing transit trips $T \setminus T'$ and trips with choices $T'$ in Section \ref{sect:original_problem} respectively; they are used here in order to emphasize their roles in the iterative algorithms.
-In particular, the heuristic algorithm will use ODMTS-DFD with a set of trips $\hat{T} \subseteq T$ that is always constructed from all core trips and a subset of the latent trips.
+Section~\ref{sect:original_problem} presents the generalized {\sc TN-DA} problem within a bilevel optimization framework.
+However, the presence of hierarchical decision processes in bilevel optimization problems, combined with the combinatorial nature of the {\sc TN-DA} problem with rider choices, introduce additional complexities, making it inherently difficult to solve in general.
+Therefore, this section presents heuristic algorithms to find high-quality solutions of the {\sc TN-DA} problem in reasonable time, especially for large-scale instances.
+The heuristic algorithms use, as a key component, the Transit Network Design with Fixed Demand ({\sc TN-DFD}) problem which is presented in Figure~\ref{fig:tn_dfd_formulation}.
+Compared to the {\sc TN-DA}, the {\sc TN-DFD} removes the choice function constraint \eqref{eq:tn_da_cst_adoption} and the decision variables of the form $\delta^r$ that correspond to the user choices.
+The heuristic algorithms will use {\sc TN-DFD} with a set of trips $\hat{T} \subseteq T$ that is always constructed from all core trips and a subset of the latent trips.

+By leveraging the {\sc TN-DFD} problem, the overall idea of the heuristics can be summarized in Algorithm~\ref{alg:heuristic_general}.
+All algorithms start their first iteration by solving the {\sc TN-DFD} problem with the core trip set $T_{core}$ to obtain an initial transit network design, unless specified otherwise.
+Then, the set $\overline{T}^k$ denotes the set of trips considered by the algorithm at iteration $k$, i.e., $\hat{T} = \overline{T}^k$ at iteration $k$, where the latent trips are gradually added to $\overline{T}^k$ over the iterations depending on their adoption behavior under the resulting designs, while the trips in the core trip set remain in $\overline{T}^k$ as $k$ increases.
+In certain algorithms, network design can be constructed incrementally by identifying a specific set of arcs to be fixed at each iteration.